REAL. GOOD. FOOD. That’s our motto.

 “Actually Charles, this is the end of a farm.”
 And of course, Morgan was right.
 The marginal land base and suburban location left the land stuck somewhere between viable farming and inevitable development.
 The plan initially was to just plant a crop of garlic, grow some green manures and sorta watch what happens.
 We still lived downtown and didn’t have the necessary capital to start a business, let alone a farm.

-We are blessed with the stewardship of large, diverse and beautiful piece of property close to the St. Lawrence River and Downtown Kingston.
+In addition to our own farm in Sweets Corners, we are blessed with the stewardship of large, diverse and beautiful piece of property close to the St. Lawrence River and Downtown Kingston.
 Our northern border is CFB Kingston, our southern, the old King’s Highway, and we are surrounded on three sides by residential development.
 The land encompasses woodlots, overgrown pastures, grasslands and arable fields.
 Altogether there is 300+ acres to work – some of it is fairly decent farmland, even more of it saturated wetlands, mature forest, rocky scrub, and limestone tableland.
-While this is a limitation from a conventional farming perspective, for us, these niches represent opportunities for diversity and mixed farming.